richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/search/v1/search/README.md

 ### Component policy configuration properties
 The following configuration properties are used:

-1. `./siteRoot` - defines the site root from which to search for results
+1. `./startLevel` - defines the level from which to search for results (eg: 1 for /content/site)

 ### Edit dialog properties
 The following properties are written to JCR for the Search component and are expected to be available as `Resource` properties:

-1. `./siteRoot` - defines the site root from which to search for results
+1. `./startLevel` - defines the level from which to search for results (eg: 1 for /content/site)

 ## BEM description
 ```
 BLOCK cmp-search
+    ELEMENT cmp-search__form
+    ELEMENT cmp-search__field
+    ELEMENT cmp-search__icon
+    ELEMENT cmp-search__input
+    ELEMENT cmp-search__clear
+    ELEMENT cmp-search__clear-icon
+    ELEMENT cmp-search__results
+    ELEMENt cmp-search__result
 ```

 ## Information